 - Whole grains

 Fluids containing electrolytes are commonly consumed by athletes during or after training.
-You can supplement with it if want to; nothing harmful will happen to you.
+You can supplement it if want to.
 Limit the consumption of water during your workouts.
 Never let yourself get thirsty, but don’t swallow large amounts of water, either.
 Consume a generous amount of water before working out.